gabrielacrpacheco/Rainwater-harvesting-feasibility-considering-deep-uncertainties/README.md

     3) Economic evaluation;
     4) Determination of NPV, NPVV and BCR;
     5) Determination of the volume that presents the maximum value of each indicator as well as the other indicators for each volume.
+  - Code 4: Drawing of parallel coordinates plot with indicators calculated for all scenarios (total or for each demand value).
+    * Input data: csv file with the results presented by code 4 for all demand values.
+  - Code 5: Drawing of scatter plot with Satisfied Demand (SD) indicator by the factors of DUs and hydrological parameters.
+    * Input data: csv file with the results presented by code 4 for all demand values.

 _____
 _____